 - ARM, AMBA AXI and ACE Protocol Specification, 2011.

 If you benefit from this page, please make a small donation.
 I suggest $5, but you can choose the amount.
-We need your help to pay for web hosting and buy new components and equipment for new tutorials.
+We need your help to pay for web hosting, buy new components and equipment for new tutorials, and buy a cup of coffee :).
 Alternately, you can make a donation by sending me Bitcoin, at address 1JN3zEw8NqCr8bn4UQa3TfZXaz7UZnb5bH